How to Run PPC Campaigns in Google Ads

 Display network ads give you a little more room to be creative as they include additional formats, such as image, video and rich media types.
-To create effective display ads, make sure that the image and copy are relevant so the visitor can make a natural connection among the contents of the ad.
+To create effective display ads, make sure the image and copy are relevant, so the visitor can make a natural connection between the contents of the ad.

 Another thing to take care of in display ads is branding, make sure that your branding is on point, so when the visitors clicks through to the landing page they know they’ve come to the right page.

 This is what SEO Powersuite does with their ad and landing page.

 Here’s the display ad: